-As at October 31, 2014, the following were members of the Board.
-A director may not stand for re-election more than 15 times unless the Board, on the recommendation of the CRCGC, decides that, because of exceptional circumstances, it is in the Bank's best interest to recommend the director for re-election.
-The main positions they have held since November 1, 2009 are also specified.
+As at October 31, 2015, the following were members of the Board.
+A director may not stand for re-election more than 15 times unless the Board, on the recommendation of the CRCGC, decides that, because of exceptional circumstances, it is in the Bank's best interest to recommend the director for reelection.
+The main positions they have held since November 1, 2010 are also specified.
 All directors elected at the Meeting will hold office until their resignation, the election or appointment of their replacement, or until the close of the subsequent annual meeting of holders of Common Shares of the Bank.
-On December 3 2014, Karen Kinsley, former President and Chief Executive Officer of Canada Mortgage and Housing Corporation (CMHC) became a Bank director.
-Gérard Coulombe will not be a candidate for re-election at the Meeting.
 For further information, please consult the Circular.